artisan's unique birdhouse boutique 866.478.8265

 People sometimes create a "bluebird trail" by hanging many bluebird houses in an area, about 100 yards apart, to give the bluebirds an abundance of housing.
 They are often placed on fence posts, giving the appearance of a "trail."
 Tree swallows often find bluebird houses to their liking as well, and this problem can be lessened by hanging two houses back to back, even on a post or close to each other.
 Two bluebirds will not nest near each other, so this gives the swallows one house and the bluebirds the other.
 The swallows will even help protect the bluebirds from other competing birds.

-For more detailed information and answers on everything "Bluebird" please visit Sialis.org a wonderful wealth of knowledge on bluebirds and other cavity nesting birds.
+For trouble-shooting tips and more detailed information with answers on everything bluebird-related, please visit Sialis.org It's a wonderful wealth of knowledge on bluebirds and other NA native cavity nesting birds.